zbhavyai/fedora-setup/postgres/README.md

 # Setting up PostgreSQL Server

-Instructions are for setting up PostgreSQL Server on a Red Hat based distro.
+Instructions are for setting up PostgreSQL Server.

 ## Installing the server